 LAE 6375 3 Contemporary Composition Studies

-Outside Electives - 6 credit hours

-Two electives in English or outside department, related to course of study
+Two additional electives in English or outside department, related to course of study (6 credit hours)

 Thesis - 6 credits minimum

-ENG 6971 6 Thesis: Master’s
+ENG 6971 6 Thesis or Portfolio: Master’s

-MA Thesis on a Rhetoric and Composition subject plus an oral defense
+MA Thesis or Portfolio on a Rhetoric and Composition subject plus an oral defense

 The M.A. thesis – 40-50 pages, typed body in 12 point Times New Roman font, double-spaced – should be based on student’s specialization in Rhetoric and Composition.
 This manuscript can be a revision and extension of a course paper or conference paper.
 It must contribute to the discipline by advancing scholarly discussions in Rhetoric and Composition studies and offering new knowledge.

+MA students may submit portfolios in lieu of traditional theses.
+Variable portfolio contents will be determined in concert with candidates’ professional goals.
+Portfolio contents will range from 40-50 pages or equivalent (excluding works cited).

+Comprehensive Exam

+Students in the Literature Concentration complete a capstone requirement/portfolio, including an oral defense, in lieu of a comprehensive exam.
+For students in the Rhetoric and Composition Concentration, the thesis defense serves in lieu of a comprehensive exam.

 Graduate Certificate Program